 12. Howler Monkeys

-If you've been following me for a while, you know I absolutely love howler monkeys (there's a good reason my Travlinmad logo features a howler monkey holding a camera!)
+If you've followed my travels for a while, you know I absolutely love howler monkeys (even my Travlinmad logo is a howler monkey holding a camera!)
 Howlers can be found in the wild all over Costa Rica.
 Not only are they fun to watch, and interesting to hear (be prepared to be awakened as the morning sky begins to pale), the babies are also adorable to play with and hold.
 If you make it to the Caribbean coast, stop in the Jaguar Rescue Center in Puerto Viejo, where you can interact with baby howlers in the Monkey House.
 They'll climb up one side of you and down the other, grabbing whatever gets in their way - earrings, jewelry, bandanas and hats.
 And when they're done, they'll fall asleep in your arms, all musky-smelling and warm, their soft fingers and foot pads holding you tight and pressed up against you.
 Heaven!

 Locals in Costa Rica call them "bush- or tree-chickens" since many people still enjoy them on the menu.
 Green iguanas are commonly seen munching on tree leaves, but if they're not moving around and feeding, you'll have to look closely to see them.
 Their chameleon-like properties allow them to color-camouflage themselves against most any background.